nextflow-io/nextflow/docs/process.rst

   :
   echo "process completed"

 .. tip::
-  Note that the dollar character (``$``) is interpreted as a Nextflow variable placeholder, when the script is run as a Nextflow template, while it is evaluated as a Bash variable when it is run alone.
+  The dollar character (``$``) is interpreted as a Nextflow variable placeholder when the script is run as a Nextflow template, whereas it is evaluated as a Bash variable when run as a Bash script.
 This can be very useful to test your script autonomously, i.e. independently from Nextflow execution.
 You only need to provide a Bash environment variable for each the Nextflow variable existing in your script.
-For example, it would be possible to execute the above script entering the following command in the shell terminal: ``STR='foo' bash templates/my_script.sh``
+For example, it would be possible to execute the above script with the following command in the terminal: ``STR='foo' bash templates/my_script.sh``

 .. _process-shell: